Mild Sensorineural Hearing Loss

 Hearing aids are devices designed to improve the hearing of people with hearing loss by making sound audible to them.

-Hearing aids are classified as medical devices in most countries, and they can only be prescribed and fitted by an audiologist.
+Hearing aids are classified as medical devices in most countries, and they can only be prescribed by an ENT doctor and fitted by an audiologist.

 Hearing aids are fitted to meet the specific hearing needs of the hearing loss patient.
 For instance, if you have difficulties hearing high-frequency sounds, an audiologist will fit your hearing aid to dial in these sounds without affecting other frequencies.

 There are different types of hearing aids.
 Some can be fit behind the outer ear, while others are fit in the ear canal.

 A cochlear implant is a small electronic device that is designed to stimulate the cochlear nerve, which is responsible for hearing.
 Cochlear implants are surgically designed to help people with various forms of sensorineural hearing loss.

 A cochlear implant has two parts: the eternal parts and the internal parts.

 The external part of the implant is fitted behind the ear, and it has a microphone that picks up sounds from the environment and transmits them to the internal part of the implant.